LukeHeuser/notes/Java/java_basics.md

 * There are 8 Primitive data types that a variable can be assigned

 ## Operators
-`Operatores` perforam an operation on a variable or value.
+`Operatores` perform an operation on a variable or value.

 An Example is addition, subtraction, division, & multiplication.